Frequently Asked Questions

 What are the benefits?

 Every SUNY Broome Fast Forward student has all of the privileges and responsibilities of a part-time student at SUNY Broome.
-You can even obtain a SUNY Broome ID card which will give you access to the libraries at SUNY Broome Community College and Binghamton University, to SUNY Broome sporting events, as well as discounts at local stores.
+You can obtain a SUNY Broome ID card which will give you access to the libraries at SUNY Broome Community College and Binghamton University, to SUNY Broome sporting events, as well as discounts at local stores.
 Taking certain courses now will also give you a head start on general course requirements when you enroll in college after high school.

 What is the cost?